 Tony Phillips’ etching series 12 Decades continues a survey of modern history that has occupied him over the last 40 years.

-The sequence of 12 etchings at Bluecoat narrates key events and man-made phenomena from 1900 to the present, from the pioneering inventions that heralded the modern age to the mass- production and consumerism that characterise life today.
-The focus is on the nature of technological progress evinced by Man’s age-old aspiration to fly, starting with an image of the first powered flight (1903), and proceeding through the decades into the modern era of supersonic jet fighters and drones.
+The project focuses on the nature of technological progress embodied by our age-old aspiration to fly, starting with an image of the first powered flight in 1903, and proceeding through the decades into the modern era of supersonic jet fighters and drones.

 At Bluecoat, a series of 12 etchings will be shown.
 The two venues will be connected by a public art trail of painted plaques mounted on buildings in Bold Street and the Ropewalks district.
 The trail leads the viewer from a traditional gallery setting, through the streets, to the ruined church, becoming the real-life testimony of the story told in the artworks – from art to reality